-The alternative God centered focus is on giving it away….
+The alternative to hoarding is a God centered focus on giving possessions away….

 Luke 6:38 “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you.”